-- Latitude and longitude lines seem to be orthogonal...but they aren't! - The grid includes preferred directions; - The LL coordinate system becomes singular at the poles; - The elements vary enormously in size and shape; - As we refine the mesh, elements touching the poles include a tiny angle; - Having two element types (squares and triangles) is a minor annoyance. - As a product grid, local refinements are not easy.
+- Latitude and longitude lines seem to be orthogonal...but they aren't! - The grid includes preferred directions; - The LL coordinate system becomes singular at the poles; - The elements vary enormously in size and shape; - As we refine elements touching the poles include a tiny angle; - Having two element types is a problem. - As a product grid, local refinements are not easy.